VenkatGowrish/RTL-to-GDS-Synchronous-FIFO/12_GDS_and_Reports/README.md

+# Physical Design Outputs

+This directory contains all the important output files generated during the RTL-to-GDSII physical design flow using OpenROAD.
+These files are used for timing analysis, verification, debugging, and final tape-out.

+---

-# 10. Final Design Generation
+# Final Design Generation

 After all optimization and verification steps are completed, the final design files are generated.
 These files include: